 I avoid sanding whenever I can, and since I did this project right in the middle of my living room, avoiding sand dust everywhere was a big plus.
 The top had been so heavily waxed and the stain was so badly messed up that I decided to use a stripper to get most of it off and to give me a good surface to paint.
 I half hoped that the wood would look so awesome once stripped that I would like to keep it bare.
 But alas.
 The wood looked more than okay without the varnish, but the knots in the wood became even more dark and hideous.
 So back to the ‘painting it white’ plan it was.

 When I knew I was going to paint it for sure, that meant that I didn’t have to be too strict about the whole stripping it bare business.
 As long as the top waxy layer was removed I would be good to go.
-In the Christmas picture above you can see how imperfectly I had stripped the varnish of.
+In the Christmas picture above you can see how imperfectly I had stripped the varnish off.

 I love these new strippers that don’t smell like a chemical factory.
-I had to apply several layers of it, but it went on quick and easy.
+I had to apply several layers of it, but it went on quick and easily.
 I used a throw-away cheap brush for this because I knew it would never be suitable for painting again.
 I waited a couple of hours for the stripper to do its thing.
-With a putty knife I scraped most of the sticky stuff of and then I finished with water and a cloth.
+With a putty knife, I scraped most of the sticky stuff of and then I finished with water and a cloth.
 Rinse and repeat until I was satisfied that the top would hold the paint well.

 I didn’t bother with this process on the legs.
 I am lazy.
 Sue me 🙂